vyom1611/Laptop-app-using-gRPC/README.md

 - Added server-streaming RPC to filter laptops while searching in store, then implementing server and client side RPC to handle calls and writing unit tests for them
 - Defined client-streaming RPC to upload laptop image to store
 - Added client calls and server handlers for client-streaming while implementing unit tests for both
+- Implemented Bi-Directional Streaming RPC to create the functionality of rating laptops and writing the unit tests